 - Failure to establish crisis management practices and procedures ( lock-down etc.)

 - Violations of students’ rights and freedoms ( transgender washroom issues)

 - Failure to promote students or grant credit

-- Discipline procedures, not equally administered.
+- Discipline procedures not equally administered

-- Improper (possibly outdated) methods of instruction
+- Improper (possibly outdated) instruction methods

 - Improper use of school funds